lfrancis/CeeS-Cntrl/README.md

 * The CeeSCntrl.vst file must be placed in:
 `~/.vst`

-Tip: If you try to run the plug-in and encounter permissions issues, go back to Cabbage and open the Settings from teh Edit menu and make sure adhoc codesigning is enabled:
+Tip: If you try to run the plug-in and encounter permissions issues, go back to Cabbage and open the _Settings_ from the _Edit_ menu and make sure ad-hoc codesigning is enabled:
 <img width="612" height="590" alt="adhocme" src="https://github.com/user-attachments/assets/451f4465-0099-4699-9c5e-66c1379f6ffc" />